Trisophic-Union/Core-Documents/Constitution/Constitution.md

 ### Council
-The Council will be composed of 6 members at maximum chosen by representative democracy
+The Council will be composed of 6 members at maximum and chosen by Single Transferable vote

 ### The Technocracy Lobby